 As part of her dissertation, Florence had to put together a hypothetical business plan and social media campaign.
-‘I got a bit carried away with it,’ she admitted.
-Once she had qualified with BSc (Hons) Cosmetic Science at London College of Fashion, her provisional plan turned into reality when she applied for a business grant from the university, which she used to set up a lab – complete with scales and moulds – in her parents’ garden shed in Essex.
+"I got a bit carried away with it", she admitted.
+Once she had qualified with BSc (Hons) in Cosmetic Science at London College of Fashion, her provisional plan turned into reality when she applied for a business grant from the university, which she used to set up a lab – complete with scales and moulds – in her parents’ garden shed in Essex.

 Since launching MDMflow, Flow is on a mission to address the lack of women in science and to promote STEM careers to school girls across the UK.
 She was recently selected as a UN Mentor for International Day of the Girl Child.
 As well as increasing the numbers of women in STEM careers, she is extremely passionate about promoting diversity in the beauty industry.
 Her dream is “that in the next 10 years, the beauty industry will be so transformed that anyone from anywhere can walk into a store and everything will be available to them" and when Lena Dunham ‘fangirls’ you and orders every single one of your lipsticks, you know you’re on to something good…

 - Current Speakers Corner 30 Under 30 Rising Star